 When faced with these questions, Parker offers a parable about his love of classic cars.
 He recently bought a pink 1965 Cadillac DeVille through a Bulls security guard and loves to cruise through town listening to old-school R&B. “Working on those cars, tuning them up, rehabbing them—that’s what I’ve been doing with my body,” he says.
 “Getting back on the court is like getting on the road and finally being able to open it up.”
 He pauses, considering the peace he finds both behind the wheel and under the stadium lights.
 “It’s simple: Basketball is my sanctuary.
 It’s the place where I can be free.”

-STYLED BY KATE LOSCALZO/FACTOR ARTISTS
+Photography by: STYLED BY KATE LOSCALZO/FACTOR ARTISTS